 Common plecos’ also have a membrane that covers their eyes.
 This protective membrane allows them to control light exposure.
 This membrane helps to protect the sensitive eye from overexposure to light.
 This is an especially important adaptation for a nocturnal animal.

 Like other members of the pleco family, common plecos have a long, thin body covered in bony plates.
 These plates cover everywhere except the ventral side or underside.
 This is why common plecos have been nicknamed the “armored catfish”.

 The common pleco is a monomorphic species, meaning that the two sexes look the same.
 This monomorphism makes it difficult to distinguish the males and females apart just by looking at them.

 If you are considering adding more than one pleco to your tank, size and social structure need to be understood.
 Their monomorphic behavior can disrupt this.
 Adding two males to an aquarium could endanger the social structure in your tank.
 With little way to tell the two sexes apart, this is one of several reasons two plecos can be a difficult idea.

 Before purchasing a pleco, you need to prepare their habitat.
 The first step is ensuring that their aquarium is set up.

 Before introducing your new fish, the tank’s water must cycle.
-This creates a good bacteria that provides a healthy environment for your pleco.
+This creates good bacteria that provide a healthy environment for your pleco.

 It’s important to regulate your tank’s pH balance.
 PH, or potential of hydrogen, is the measure of acidity in the water.
 Guppies do best in pH levels between 6.5 and 7.5.